-City of Selkirk staff work to ensure that City of Selkirk By-laws and regulations are observed by all park users so everyone can enjoy a peaceful, safe camping experience.
+City of Selkirk staff works to ensure that City of Selkirk By-laws and regulations are observed by all park users so everyone can enjoy a peaceful, safe camping experience.

-Not observing Federal/Provincial laws, City of Selkirk by-laws or park rules and regulations could mean:
+Not observing Federal/Provincial laws, the City of Selkirk by-laws or park rules and regulations could mean:

 - The cancellation of your camping permit without compensation.